With a light lemon sauce and a sprinkling of bacon, this Lemon Chicken and Pasta is sure to be a hit!

 Cook your pasta in salted boiling water while you prepare the chicken.
 Drain, but reserve 1/4 cup of the water.
 Sprinkle salt, pepper, and rosemary on both sides of each chicken breast.
 Grill or cook in a skillet with a small amount of oil for 7-8 minutes on the first side.
 Zest your lemon, then juice it.
 Combine lemon juice with the honey.
 Brush over the tops of the chicken, then flip it, then brush on the remaining sauce.
 Cook till chicken juices run clear.
 Set aside chicken and any sauce left in the skillet.

 Melt the butter in a large skillet.
 (I used the same one I cooked the chicken in.)
 Add the garlic and saute for 2-3 minutes.
 Add the bacon bits, remaining lemon juice, and the zest.
-Stir in the cream.
-Add the cooked pasta.
+Stir in the cream and the cooked pasta.
 If the sauce is too thick, add a few tablespoons of the reserved pasta water.
-Add the parmesan cheese and tomatoes and stir together.
-Slice up the chicken and serve it on top of the pasta.
+Stir in the parmesan cheese and cook till melted.
+Slice up the chicken and place it on top of the pasta.
+Top with tomatoes, and green onions if desired.